ravgotrasahil/ravgotrasahil-github.io/teaching/r/pickup/pickup.md

 done a good job modeling the response using the predictor.

 Which pickup looks like the best deal, adjusting for mileage?
-We could assess this by finding the minimum residual, which is the truck is asking price is the farthest below its expected cost, given mileage:
+We could assess this by finding the minimum residual, which is the truck whose asking price is the farthest below its expected cost, given its mileage:

     min(resid(model1))